Example

 1.3 Contributions

-A fifth, cross-cutting property — determinism — was hardened along the way: a class of PYTHONHASHSEED-dependent set/dict iteration non-determinism was found and removed (§5.5), and a 6-song regression baseline now guards byte-identical output.
+A separate cross-cutting property — determinism — was hardened along the way: a class of PYTHONHASHSEED-dependent set/dict iteration non-determinism was found and removed (§5.5), and a 6-song regression baseline now guards byte-identical output.

 2. Background